GET TAX HELP (800) 536-0734

 Typically, most owners of property must pay property taxes, whether they are an individual or legal entity.
 However, there are some groups or property types that are exempt.
 These include senior citizens, those with disabilities, and military veterans.
 Additionally, there is a homestead exemption that reduced property tax bills.
 The rules for exemption vary by state or municipality so it’s best to check with your local and state government.
 Also note that the agencies that collect property taxes will not always notify you if you do qualify for an exemption and you may need to apply for it on your own.

 Put simply, failing to pay property taxes can result in a lien on your home.
 A lien is a legal claim against your property that can be used as collateral to repay the debt owed.
 If you still do not pay off the balance, the taxing authority can legally sell your home, or sell the tax lien.
 In this case, the purchaser of the lien can have your home foreclosed or use other methods to obtain the deed to your property.
 The consequences vary by state.
+If you’re struggling to pay your property taxes, some local governments offer payment plans or tax deferral programs.
+These programs can help spread out payments over time and avoid penalties.

 Tax Relief for Homeowners